 Torah Service—reading of the week’s portion from the Torah (Five Books of Moses) and Haftorah (Prophets).
 We read the entire Torah portion for the week (full kriah).

 Musaf—the second, or “after” prayer service, including the Musaf Amidah and Mourner’s Kaddish.

 In-between the Torah Service and Musaf, our Rabbi delivers a sermon or leads text study.
-Our Cantor leads services two to three times a month; congregants lead when the Cantor is not available.
+Services are lay-led by congregants; newcomers are welcome to join our team of shlicheh tzibor.
 We are an egalitarian religious community; both men and women are counted and participate in leading services and chanting Torah.

 Following services each Shabbat, we all join for a Kiddush luncheon and the chance to shmooze and catch up with each other.
 Visitors are always welcome.

 Several times during the year, we celebrate Shabbat in Shul, a day filled with alternative prayer and study opportunities.
 This is a great chance to learn from clergy and congregants about a range of subjects, join in Jewish meditation, play some board games, visit and relax.
 There’s special programming for kids and teens, too.
 Our Shabbat Plus programs offer a study session after lunch.
 See Calendar of Events for details.

 On the High Holidays, Rosh Hashanah and Yom Kippur, our extended services, led by our Rabbi and shlicheh tzibor, provide an uplifting opportunity for prayer and introspection to begin the Jewish New Year.
 You’ll find details in the fall on our Service Schedule.